 - In most cases, group assignments—will be graded as a unit, with all group members receiving the same grade.
 If a group believes that some members are not completing the tasks they were assigned and wish to be graded individually, they can meet with me to discuss it and attempt to resolve the problems.
 If the problems are not resolved, group members can ask me to grade them individually.
 I will use the Basecamp site to evaluate individual contributions to the project for each member.

 - Grades will range from A to D, on the following scale: A: 93-100; A-: 90-92; B+: 87-89; B: 83-86; B-: 80-82; C+: 77-79; C: 73-76; C-: 70-72; D+:67-69; D: 65-66; F: below 65.

 - Rubrics will be provided with the instructions for assignments.

 - With permission, students may complete additional assignments for extra credit.

 This class meets only one time a week, so class attendance is extremely important, not just for your grade, but for the group-based work that we will be doing.
 Roll will be taken at each class.
 Depending on the circumstances, your final grade for the course may be reduced by one full letter grade for each class you miss after two absences.
-If you are more than 15 minutes late to class two times, that will count as one absence.
+If you are more than 15 minutes late to class or leave early two times, that will count as one absence.
 You cannot pass the class if you have more than six absences.
 If you have a documented medical or other emergency, contact me as soon as possible to determine the best course of action.
 College policy states that you must notify me within the first three weeks of the semester if you anticipate missing any classes due to religious observance.

 Electronic Forms of Communication: In accordance with College policy, I will use Ramapo College email addresses (@ramapo.edu) for all email communication pertaining to course-related matters.
 Course materials will be mounted on Moodle.